Humancannonball/DevOps-project/README.md

 - **Chart.yaml**: Contains metadata about the Helm chart, such as the name, version, and description.
 - **values.yaml**: Contains the default configuration values for the chart, which can be overridden by the user.

 The `values.yaml` file includes configuration options for the service, image, ingress, autoscaling, and other Kubernetes resources.
 These values can be customized to suit the deployment requirements.
+The project now uses three images: web, turing-service, and prisoner-service.

 By using Helm charts, we can easily package, configure, and deploy the application to Kubernetes clusters.